 - Representing the views of South Australian grain producers to government, industry and the community on grains issues.

-- Working with government, industry and institutions to improve the technical and business skills of South Australian grain producers.
+- Delivering programs and services for the benefit of South Australian grain producers.